Updated: August 2, 2016 – edited text for clarity.

 - Camera LUTs – A good example of this kind of LUT is the ARRI Alexa Rec 709 LUT, designed to be applied to footage recorded to ARRI’s flat Log-C recording setting.
 This type of LUT is really a merging of Technical and Creative LUTs.
 A Camera LUT seems like it’s operating with Mathematical precision.
 And you’d think Camera LUTs should work precisely the same way every time you use them.
 But they don’t.
 Why?
 Because of…Exposure.
 As the amount of light hitting the sensor changes – and the relationship between the darkest shadows and brightest highlights change – so does the effect of a LUT on that image.The end result: A Camera LUT is a creative tool designed with a specific purpose in mind.
 But what it’s NOT designed to do is take every image recorded by that camera and make it perfect every time.
 It’s just not possible.
 Professionals new to LUTs often find this is a hard concept to internalize.

 Camera LUTs are educated guesses by the manufacturer

 One of the most popular Camera LUTs you’ll come across is that ‘ARRI Alexa Log-C to Rec 709’ LUT.
 It takes a flat Log-encoded image and expands it out to make it look more normal to the human eye.
 But the one thing a LUT like this isn’t, is one-size-fits-all.

-In fact, not only isn’t this type of LUT not one-size-fits-all, ARRI has a web page that will allow you to create over two dozen different types of LUTs for you to experiment with.
-If one size did indeed fit all, why would ARRI offer this many options?
+In fact, not only isn’t this type of LUT not one-size-fits-all, ARRI has a LUT generation web page that used to allow you to create over two dozen different types of LUTs for you to experiment with (they discontinued the old LUT generator a few years ago and settled on a single, generic LUT for their camera).
+If one size did indeed fit all, why did ARRI offer this many options?